JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

 an improved |redo| implementation, but is wholly incompatible with it.
 It is available in both a Python_ and ocaml_ version.
 It fixes a few of the most annoying problems in |redo|, but operates in largely the same way conceptually.
-Any the skills you’ve learnt with |redo| is easy to transfer, and you can update your builds to use |gup| with very little effort.
+Any of the skills you’ve learnt with |redo| are easy to transfer, and you can update your builds to use |gup| with very little effort.

 I’m a big fan of |gup|, and for a couple of years I even used it to power my